zachvalenta/jvns.ca/source/_posts/2016-03-12-how-does-perf-work-and-some-questions.markdown

 ---
 layout: post
-title: "How does perf work? (by reading the Linux kernel)"
+title: "How does perf work? (in which we read the Linux kernel source)"
 date: 2016-03-12 11:09:40 -0500
 comments: true
-categories: perf
+categories: perf, linux
 ---

-perf is a sampling profiler for Linux, that I've written about [a few times](/blog/categories/perf) on this blog before.
+perf is a profiling tool for Linux, that I've written about [a few times](/blog/categories/perf) on this blog before.
 I was interviewed on [a podcast](http://embedded.fm/episodes/141) recently where the host asked me "so, julia, tell me how perf works!" and I gave a sort of unsatisfying answer "you know, sampling?".

 So it turns out I don't really know how perf works.
 And I like knowing how stuff works.
 Last week I read some of the [man page for `perf_event_open`](http://man7.org/linux/man-pages/man2/perf_event_open.2.html), the system call that perf uses.
 It's 10,000 words but pretty helpful!
 I'm still quite confused about perf, so I'm going to tell you, fair reader, what I know, and then maybe you can help me out with my questions.

 There is not a lot of documentation for perf.
 The best resource I know is on [Brendan Gregg's site](http://www.brendangregg.com/perf.html), but it does not answer all the questions I have!
 To answer some of these questions, we're going to read the Linux kernel source code.
+Because it's Saturday night.

 ### Hardware counters